robbarwell123/GroupB_StratAirlift/README.md

 ### Test Application

-Use `make run_test` to run all tests.
+Use `./bin/StratAirliftInit_Test.exe` to run all tests.
 The results are displayed to stdout.
 If you want to save the results to a file append "`> results.txt`" to the command.

 ## Documentation
----

 User documentation can be found in the Github repository at [Strategic Airlift Input Generator Wiki](https://github.com/robbarwell123/GroupB_StratAirlift/wiki).